akade/Akade.IndexedSet/README.md

 ```

 ### Range index
 Binary-heap based O(log(n)) access for range based, smaller than (or equals) or bigger than (or equals) and orderby queries.
-Also useful to do paging sorted on exactly one property.
+Also useful to do paging sorted on exactly one index.

 ```csharp
 var set = IndexedSetBuilder<Data>.Create(a => a.PrimaryKey)